 December 2017: Kaling gives birth to her first child, Katherine Kaling.
 The father of her daughter, whom she has not named publicly, has become the source of intense tabloid and fan speculation, with many hoping it’s B.J.
 Novak — her sometimes-co-worker, once-boyfriend, and current best friend.

 March 2018: Champions premieres on NBC, with Kaling pulling triple duty as executive producer, writer, and guest actor.
-It generally receives positive reviews, with us at Vulture calling it one of the most promising comedies of 2018 thus far.
+It generally receives positive reviews — we at Vulture called it one of the most promising comedies of 2018.
+Alas, NBC chooses not to renew the show for a second season.